Biff! Zap! Pow! Using Comic Editors for Education

 by Susan Stephenson, www.thebookchook.com

 If you've been a reader of The Book Chook for a while, you'll no doubt have noticed that I love opportunities some websites and software give our kids to create and express themselves.
 For me, Comic Editors are right up there with Image Editors and other digital storytelling sites.
 If you're a classroom teacher, librarian, parent, or anyone involved with kids, I urge you to explore comic or cartoon creation with your children.
+For more information, check out my website, where you can download a free PDF, Using Comic Editors with Kids.

 When kids create comics, apart from the obvious skills of writing, sequencing, etc, they're using many different kinds of intelligences.
 Many thanks to Marek Bennett of Comics Workshop Blog, for use of the image below which sums this up so well.